ofajs/ofa-v4-docs/docs/en/docs/create-component/web-components.md

 ### Multiple Named Slots

-In addition to the default slot, multiple named slots can also be defined.
-Named slots allow developers to insert different contents into different slot positions.
+Except for the default slot, multiple named slots can also be defined.
+Named slots allow developers to insert different content into different slot positions.

 ```html
 <!-- MyComponent.html -->